olibre/GreatTips/cpp/rules.md

 To contibute:

-* Fork this project and edit the corresponding MarkDown file.
+* Fork [this project](https://github.com/olibre/CppCoding) and edit the corresponding Markdown file.
-* You can also directly annotate this file (or open an issue).
+* You can also directly annotate this file (or open an [issue](https://github.com/olibre/CppCoding/issues)).

 ## Notation shortcuts